biolink/biolink-model/docs/phase.md

 ---
-parent: Slots
+parent: Edge Properties
 title: biolink:phase
-grand_parent: Browse Biolink Model
+grand_parent: Slots
 layout: default
 ---

-# Type: phase
+# Slot: phase

 The phase for a coding sequence entity.
 For example, phase of a CDS as represented in a GFF3 with a value of 0, 1 or 2.